RosanaFSS/AWS-Cloud-Solutions-Architect-Journey/AWS_Project_01._Amazon_EC2 ---.md

 <p align="center">  <img width="800px" src="https://github.com/user-attachments/assets/d9f72f65-af6f-4092-a540-6c68b0114e17"> </p>

 <h1 align="center"> $$\textcolor{white}{\textnormal{VPC settings modified successfully.}}$$ </h1>
 <p align="center"> Any Amazon EC2 instances launched into this Amazon VPC now automatically receive a DNS hostname.
-You can also create a more meaningful DNS name (for example, app.company.com) using records in Amazon Route 53. </p>
+You can also create a more meaningful DNS name (for example, app.company.com) using records in Amazon Route 53. </p><br>
+<p align="center"> <p align="center"> Congratulations!
+You have successfully created your own VPC and now you can launch the AWS resources in this defined virtual network </p><br>